 price 15 euro

 ORDER HERE + preview PDF (coming soon)

-Pop-Fi poster is a “choose your own adventure” game, developed by Lili M. Rampre in collaboration with Júlia Rúbies Subirós.
-The game is tracing pre-public discourse, semi-private collections of thoughts that, once shared and circulated, can shift a wider agenda on what matters to artists the most.
-The game aims to popularise common fictions and pop the bubble of others.
-Collectivising half-digested thoughts potentially means bridging between personal and structural to effectuate change.
-Pop-Fi poster is part of Pop-Fi; a multifaceted project, that entails a performative workshop ventriloquising popular movie icons, video installations and script-readings.
-Pop-Fi foregrounds concerns of an artistic community, through variety of formats that act as discourse prism.
+Pop-Fi poster is a “choose your own adventure” game developed by Lili M. Rampre in collaboration with Júlia Rúbies Subirós.
+The game traces pre-public discourse, a semi-private collection of thoughts that, once shared and circulated, can shift a wider agenda on what matters to artists the most.
+The game aims to popularize common fictions and pop the bubble of others.
+Collectivizing half-digested thoughts potentially means bridging between personal and structural to effectuate change.
+Pop-Fi poster is part of Pop-Fi: a multifaceted project that entails a performative workshop ventriloquizing popular movie icons, video installations and script-readings.
+Pop-Fi foregrounds concerns of an artistic community through a variety of formats that act as a discourse prism.
 Pop-Fi poster is both a visual aid for the workshop and an autonomous object.
-Pop-Fi’s next step is developing strategies to funnel from anecdotal to factual and think about data and its visualisation techniques informed by direct experience, commitment to action and intersectionality.
+Pop-Fi’s next step is developing strategies to funnel from anecdotal to factual and think about data and its visualization techniques informed by direct experience, commitment to action and intersectionality.